Effects of lower floating-point precision on scale-resolving numerical simulations of turbulence: Methodology

-In order to assess how these perturbations impact different numerical schemes and different formulations of the Navier--Stokes equations, we consider four different flow solvers with different discretizations and characteristics.
-In light of these differences, the specific way the rounding is applied differs somewhat between the codes.
+To assess the impact of these perturbations on various numerical schemes and formulations of the incompressible and compressible Navier--Stokes equations, we consider four different flow solvers with distinct discretizations and characteristics.
+In light of these differences, the specific way the rounding is applied differs between the codes.
 These details are discussed for each solver individually.